How to Make a Fantastic First Impression

 5. Remember Their Name

-Remembering someone’s name is a powerful tool in making a positive impression.
-Psychologically, a person’s name is a core part of their identity, and acknowledging it shows respect and recognition.
-This simple act can significantly enhance the sense of connection and rapport.
+Remembering someone’s name is a simple yet powerful tool for creating a positive impression.
+A person’s name is deeply tied to their identity, and when you use it, you’re signaling respect and recognition.

 6. Look the Part